michaelAnderson10/michaelAnderson10/README.md

 <h5 align="center"></h5>

 <p align="center">
   Welcome to my git.
 I am a software and hardware enthusiast.
 I have worked with Microsoft access, Windows form, and now WPF for windows desktop app development.
 I have used VBA, VB.Net, SQL, C#, XAML, HTML, CSS and JavaScript.
 I have also used popular 3D modelling/simulation softwares such as SolidWorks, Blender, Inventor, Ansys and OpenFoam.
-On my free time, I enjoy SMD soldering and tinkering with hardware components, seeing seemingly unsavageable electronics come to life gives me incredible satisfaction, very similar to when buggy code runs after it is fixed.
+On my free time, I enjoy SMD soldering and tinkering with hardware components, seeing seemingly unsavageable electronics come to life gives me incredible satisfaction, very similar to when a buggy code runs after it is fixed.
 I also enjoy playing board games and football.
 </p>

 <h3 align="left">Languages and Tools:</h3>